ViewComponent/view_component/docs/guide/slots.md

 ## Referencing slots

-You can access the instance of a slot in your ruby file by using the `before_render` [lifecycle method](./lifecycle.md).
+You can access the instance of a slot in your component class by using the `before_render` [lifecycle method](./lifecycle.md).

 ```ruby
 # blog_component.rb